As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 These religious leaders may also look for clarity in order to assist in driving home the point and effectively engaging listeners’ hearts and minds.

-By this means, clerics renounce personal ambitions, thus tuning their entire beings to fit into God’s plan, which ensures true love is only talked about in His words.
+By a prayer before a sermon means, clerics renounce personal ambitions, thus tuning their entire beings to fit into God’s plan, which ensures true love is only talked about in His words.

 The first and foremost prayer that one should make must be a prayer against witchcraft.
 Learn how to do it effectively.